NEW YEAR (IR)RESOLUTIONS

 What is the thing you most want to change in your life?

 If you’re a couch potato (like me) and you decide you’ll attend the gym five times a week because you think that’s what you need to do to stay healthy, then it’s guaranteed you’re heading rapidly towards a date with Netflix, takeaway pizza and a tub of ice cream.
 Probably around 9th January.
-Of course I haven’t done this, what do you mean? (cough)
+Of course I haven’t done this, what do you mean?
+(Cough)

 If health is (genuinely) your focus, choose something you enjoy doing and want to do more of, not something you hate and will never keep up.

-When you’ve chosen a New Year resolution that matters to you and that you’re passionate about incorporating into your life, then write it down somewhere.
-On your noticeboard, on a post-it note, in your planner: somewhere you will see it regularly and be reminded of it.
+When you’ve chosen a New Year resolution that matters to you and that you’re passionate about incorporating into your life, then write it down somewhere: on your noticeboard; on a post-it note; in your planner; somewhere you will see it regularly and be reminded of it.

 You’re far more likely to be successful if you pick one resolution that is meaningful to you.
 And remember you only get one, so choose wisely!